 3. In a post you wrote titled How to Study SEO in College, you admit that your self-education in SEO meant sometimes you stayed up all night coding or blogging and missed your expensive liberal arts classes the next morning - but that you don’t regret it one bit.
 It seems like the digital marketing field is one that’s better self-taught.
 Do you think a career in digital marketing and SEO is seen as a lesser route by higher education?

-I had an awesome experience in college (shoutout to Anderson University), but definitely, think a lot of the most valuable lessons I learned came outside of the classroom.
-I had a super fast Internet connection and a lot of free time...I spent a lot of my time blogging, learning to code, learning WordPress, trying (and usually failing) to launch new websites…I definitely wouldn’t have gotten started in my career if I worried too much about classes I was taking in areas that I really have no passion in.
+I had an awesome experience in college (shoutout to Anderson University), but I definitely, think a lot of the most valuable lessons I learned came outside of the classroom.
+I had a super-fast Internet connection and a lot of free time...I spent a lot of my time blogging, learning to code, learning WordPress, trying (and usually failing) to launch new websites…I definitely wouldn’t have gotten started in my career if I worried too much about classes I was taking in areas that I really have no passion for.